 Company Career Pages

-Formerly jobnisit, Work Venture is one of the more recently launched job boards in Thailand.
-Even though they don’t quite pull the same volume as some of their larger competitors, I know that employers using the platform are very happy with the results they’ve seen so far.
+Work Venture is a newer job board in Thailand.
+They’re smaller than their competitors.
+But I know that employers using the platform are happy with the results.
 Happy employers mean better job ads.

 Industry-Specific Job Websites

 Aside from general job websites, there are a significant number of industry-specific job websites.

 If your skills apply to these industries, you sometimes have better odds finding something there than on the more general ones.

 Here are some of the more popular industries in Thailand:

 Now let’s take a look at the websites that help you find work in each sector.

 The demand for Western programmers, developers, digital marketers, and graphic designers in Thailand is on the rise.

 To find a suitable career, check out AngelList.
 They post jobs for thousands of startups and well-known companies throughout Asia.